CarmenLi/SpaceHeatingGasModel/readme.md

-Gas demand model for the article "Europe's energy security: From Russian dependence to renewable reliance" on Energy Policy.
+Gas demand model for the article "Europe's energy security: From Russian dependence to renewable reliance" in Energy Policy.

-Documentation can but found in the directory 'note'.
+Documentation can be found in the directory 'note'.

+Final annual gas demand estimates from the different models under the different weather scenarios are given in 'output'.

-Please download the raw temperature data and generate the intermediate output with the notebooks in 'preprocessing' before running the models.
+Please download the raw temperature data and generate the intermediate outputs with the notebooks in 'preprocessing' before running the models.